a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Provide error messages

 When people encounter errors, they may need help to determine what's wrong and why.
 A common way forms indicate invalid fields is to change the `<input>` border color to red which is not ideal.
 The reason for this is because a change in color alone is not exposed to assistive technologies, so indicating errors in such ways will not inform the person of the error.
+Also, relying on color alone may also not work for someone who is red/green colorblind.

 The following are ways to effectively and accessibly communicate form errors: